 Prior to sending a Handover Command to the UE, the source NG-RAN node may attempt cancellation of handover during the handover procedure.
-The reason for cancellation may include timer expiration, internal failure within the source NG-RAN node or UE returned to source cell etc. The handover cancellation is initiated by sending a Handover Cancel request to the source AMF.
+The reason for cancellation may include timer expiration, internal failure within the source NG-RAN node or UE returned to source cell etc. This applies to the case of non-roaming, LBO roaming, and home routed roaming.

+The handover cancellation is initiated by sending a Handover Cancel request to the source AMF.
 This is done in order to release the resources reserved for the handover in the target system.

 The AMF shall cancel the handover resources as defined in clause 4.11.1.2.3 for case the source RAN is NG-RAN.